sudarshan2401/tp/docs/DeveloperGuide.md

       Use case ends.

 * 2a.
 User did not specify the class.
     * 2a1.
-EduTrack informs user that class name is not specified in request.
+EduTrack informs user that class name is not specified in the request.
     * 2a2.
 EduTrack terminates the request.

       Use case ends.